PunkUnicorn/The-Return-of-Tom-Thumb/Prose - Chapter Three1.md

 As he got closer, hearing: 'make your boots go fast', he glanced at the two.
 He could see the one with the boots was a girl not a boy.
 She wore boys clothes that were too big for her, except for her adult male, impeccably fitting boots, which must have been tailored.

 The girl noticed his glance, so he looked away, not wanting to intrude.
-Continuing past them, he put them to the back of his mind; what might lay northwards?
+Continuing past them, he put them to the back of his mind, instead concentrating on what might lay northwards.

 Using the remaining light, the long road north looked sparse.
 Also he reckoned it was more bitterly cold, and he heard it was isolated further up.
 It seemed this place was possibly the last civilised dwelling northwards on the north road.